codatio/codat-docs/docs/integrations/accounting/netsuite/accounting-netsuite-setup.md

 ## Configure the Oracle NetSuite integration

 Oracle NetSuite does not require any global credentials for accessing the API.
 Instead, your clients will be asked to install a [bundle ](https://www.netsuite.co.uk/portal/uk/suiteapp/install.shtml) containing configuration for the Codat integration.
 Specifically, the bundle contains a script that is used to get or update certain types of data (e.g. attachments) and an integration record to enable the linking process.
-When linking, if the Company has not yet installed the bundle, it will be redirected to a page containing information about the installation process.
+When linking, if the company has not yet installed the bundle, it will be redirected to a page containing information about the installation process.

 To install bundles on their account, the company must have the Administrator role or the relevant permission to allow bundle installation.